Symptoms of Depression, the Invisible Disease

 A person suffering from depression doesn't want to be sad or constantly trapped in their own thoughts.
 In fact, they want nothing more than to escape their personal prison.

-Depression is one of the most common mental diseases in today’s society.
-According to figures from the World Health Organization (WHO), it’s estimated to affect almost 350 million people and that number is expected to rise in coming years.
+Depression is one of the most common mental illnesses in today’s society.
+According to figures from the World Health Organization (WHO), it affects almost 350 million people and that number will probably rise in coming years.
+So, what are the symptoms of depression and how can we combat it?

-We also can’t forget that this disorder affects children and a good part of our young population.
+We should also remember that this disorder affects children and a good part of our young population.
+As a result, depression is responsible for a large number of suicides each year, but we don’t usually hear about this in the media.

-The symptoms are not always so easy to spot.
+The symptoms of depression are not always so easy to spot.
 Depression leaves wounds that the general population often cannot sympathize with.

-It’s not easy for healthcare professionals to diagnose and treat these diseases.
-Primary care physicians have too little time and often don’t provide a sufficient diagnosis.
+It’s not easy for healthcare professionals to diagnose and treat these diseases either.
+Primary care physicians have too little time and often don’t provide a thorough enough diagnosis.

-Pharmacological treatments are not always effective.
-The issue needs to be approached with psychotherapy.
-Society and establishments need to be more responsive to these realities.
+Pharmacological treatments are not always effective either.
+In fact, psychotherapy is often the best solution for the problem.
+The truth is that society needs to be more responsive to these realities.

 It’s perhaps for this reason that affected individuals feel so alone.
-Today on our site, we want to talk to you about a few things that you should know about the disease.
+Today on our website, we want to mention a few things you should know about this condition.

 1. There’s no quick cure for depression

-The time it takes to overcome or heal from depression depends on its severity.
+The time it takes to overcome or be healed from depression depends on its severity.

-The fact that those around the affected person often place added pressure by offering inappropriate advice like, “be more positive” or “this isn’t a big deal, try to look at things from another point of view.”
+It often doesn’t help that people often give added pressure by offering inappropriate advice like, “be more positive” or “this isn’t a big deal, try to look at things from another point of view.”

 Overcoming depression requires a very delicate internal restructuring.
 In addition to drugs, a person must make a very complex internal journey in order to learn how to change their thinking and get better control of their emotions.

-It’s likely that, after three months and pharmacological treatment, a person will experience an improvement.
-Some residual symptoms may remain such as fatigue or insomnia.
+It’s likely that, after three months, and pharmacological treatment, a person will experience an improvement.
+Some residual symptoms of depression, such as fatigue or insomnia, may remain.

-It sometimes takes many people awhile to receive the right diagnosis because depression can be confused with other disorders.
+It can often take a while to receive the right diagnosis, because depression can be confused with other disorders.

 - 65% of patients with depression often experience high levels of anxiety.